joelberkeley/spidr/tutorials/BayesianOptimization.md

               in loop tactic observe (historicData, model)
 ```

-From this, we can take the first five results
+Given this `Stream`, we can take the first five results

 ```idris
 firstFive : List (Dataset [2] [1], ConjugateGPRegression [2])
 firstFive = take 5 iterations
 ```

-or use any other stopping condition we like.
-We won't give an example because spidr currently lacks the functionality to convert boolean `Tensor`s to Idris `Bool`s.
+or use any other stopping condition we like (though we won't give an example here because spidr lacks the functionality to define stopping conditions based on `Tensor` data).